jcconnects/UFSC-INE5424/doc/implementationPlanP3/implementationPlanP3.md

-# P3 Implementation Plan: Time-Triggered Publish-Subscribe
+# P3 Implementation Plan: Time-Triggered Publish-Subscribe (Simplified)

-This document outlines the implementation plan for Project Stage 3 (P3), focusing on time-triggered publish-subscribe communication between components and systems.
-It incorporates decisions made regarding network efficiency, component responsibilities, and internal API structure for managing concurrency.
+This document outlines the **simplified** implementation plan for Project Stage 3 (P3), focusing on time-triggered publish-subscribe communication between components and systems.
+It incorporates decisions to reduce complexity, such as removing explicit producer registration and simplifying component interactions.

 ## 1. Core P3 Requirements